 - Your dog must be at least 12 weeks old.

-What Are the Dog Bag Sizes for Air Canada ?
+What Are the Pet Carrier Dimensions for Air Canada ?

-Air Canada is very specific when it comes to the bag to use so that your dog can fly in the cabin on one of its aircraft.
+Air Canada is very specific when it comes to approved pet carriers.
+Pet carry on dimensions can be a nightmare.
+If you do not respect the policy, you dog may be refused from boarding the plane.
 The dimensions allowed for this one are quite standard: 23 x 40 x 55 cm (height, width and length) for a bag with rigid walls and 27 x 40 x 55 cm (height, width and length) for a bag with flexible walls.
 We always fly with a soft bag.

-Note that the company’s Boeing 777-300ER and 777-200LR offer very limited space, so the size of the dog bag if you fly them is even smaller: 21 x 38 x 43 cm (height, width and length) regardless of the type of bag.
+Note that the company’s Boeing 777-300ER and 777-200LR offer very limited space, so the size of the approved pet carrier is even smaller: 21 x 38 x 43 cm (height, width and length) regardless of the type of bag.
 So be very careful when booking your flight, because it’s a big difference.
 We were lucky enough to fly only on Boeing 767-300s that do not involve these restrictions.

 Also note that if you fly in Business Class, here are the permitted dimensions: 28 x 21 x 41 cm (height, width and length).
 Again, this seriously limits the space available for your dog.
 Air Canada specifies that a bag with rigid walls is preferred here.